jonblackburn/spookypi/readme.md

 SpookyPi is a Halloween-themed project that allows you to create spooky effects and decorations using a Raspberry Pi.
 Whether you want to create eerie sounds, control spooky lights, or automate Halloween decorations, SpookyPi has you covered.

 ## Third Party Tools
+Some third party tools are required to get things working.

+### Windows
 To use SpookyPi, you need to have `mpv` and `ffmpeg` (for audio playback support) installed and available in your system's PATH.
 These tools are essential for handling audio playback.
 - **mpv**: A free, open-source, and cross-platform media player.
 - **ffmpeg**: A complete, cross-platform solution to record, convert, and stream audio and video.
 Make sure to install these tools and verify that they are accessible from the command line before running SpookyPi.

+### Raspberry Pi
+Coming Soon!

+### Mac
+Coming Soon!

+### Linux
+Coming Soon!

+### Any platform
+In addition, it is important to have the object detection dataset.
+These should be placed in the `app/detection` directory.
+- **yolov3.weights** this can be found here: https://pjreddie.com/darknet/yolo/
+- **yolov3.cfg** can also be found at the link above.
+- **coco.names** is located on github at https://github.com/pjreddie/darknet/blob/master/data/coco.names
+Shout Out to darknet!

+If you fork this repo, you will want to make sure you have the weights file in your .gitignore, it's very large.

 ## Features
 - Control lights and sounds with your Raspberry Pi